BenjaminPlanterose/Binokulars/README.md

 To test this tool, a Single Fragment Epiread format file is required to begin with (https://huishenlab.github.io/biscuit/epiread_format/#single-fragment-epireads).

-However, this is not the input for binokulars: a few steps of processing are required (see below, starting from single_fragment.epiread).
+This file is just a few lines of code away from becoming the input for binokulars; see below, starting from single_fragment.epiread:

 ```bash
 # Count Cs and Ts in Fwd and Rv read